A+ A-

 1.1 The General Data Protection Regulations (GDPR) came into force on 25 May 2018, replacing the EU Data Protection Directive and superseding the Data Protection Act 1998.
 It was transposed into UK law through the Data Protection Act 2018.
 The purpose of the GDPR is to protect the rights and freedoms of individuals and ensure that personal data is not processed without their knowledge, and wherever possible, that it is processed with their consent.

-1.2 This policy sets out how ARB will handle the personal data it handles in the course of its business, and will comply with the Data Protection principles set out in GDPR.
+1.2 This policy sets out how ARB will handle the personal data it handles in the course of its business and will comply with the Data Protection principles set out in GDPR.
+The policy will be reviewed regularly to ensure that it reflects any changes to legislation and best practice, and as a minimum every two years.

 2.1 ARB is committed to processing data in accordance with its responsibilities under data protection legislation.

-2.2 Article 5 of the GDPR requires that personal data shall be:
+2.2 Article 5 of the GDPR requires that personal data must be:

 1. processed lawfully, fairly and in a transparent manner in relation to individuals;